kousu/statasvm/README.md

 ### Windows

-On Windows, libsvm is bundled with this package (because Windows lacks a reliable package manager) so it should just work, but you will be using an outdated libsvm until we upgrade it.
+On Windows, libsvm is bundled with this package so installation requires no further steps.

 ### OS X